yu-croco/how_to_write_better_code_with_ruby/README.md

 ## Table of Contents
 1. One of the most important things when you write code
 2. Concrete simple example to write better code with Ruby
-3. Other tips to write cleaner codes (coming soon...)
+3. Other tips to write cleaner codes

 ## 1. One of the most important things  when you write code
 Although there are many theories, DRY / SOLID / design patterns or so on, in the world, one of the most important things is `Separation by interest` called Single Responsibility Principle in my opinion.